ARICOMA-D365BC/AC-dynamics365smb-docs.cs-cz-OmegaT/target/purchasing-how-record-purchase-price-discount-payment-agreements.md

 ## To choose a principle for posting purchase discounts
 When you post a purchase invoice that includes one or more discounts, you can choose between two principles for posting discount amounts.
 You can post discounts separately or you can subtract discounts from invoice discounts.

 Before you can do this, you must have already set up the necessary accounts for posting discount amounts in the chart of accounts.
 You must also check that you have entered the correct account numbers in the general posting setup in the **Purch.
 Line Disc.
 Account** and **Purch.
-Zásoby skonta Account** fields.
+Nák. skonta Account** fields.

 1. Vyberte ikonu ![Žárovky, která otevře funkci Řekněte mi](media/ui-search/search_small.png "Řekněte mi, co chcete dělat") zadejte **Nastavení nákupu a závazků** a vyberte související odkaz.
 2. In the **Discount Posting** field, choose one of the following principles for posting discounts.